SummerYYY96/SummerYYY96/README.md

 ### 🔭 I’m currently working on
 - RNA-seq and single-cell RNA-seq analysis with interests in finding Ewing Sarcoma signature
 - Pipeline development on identification of aberrant splicing events in cancer
+- Interactive interface for MERFISH probe design and probe quallity control

 ### 🌱 I’m currently learning
-- Signal processing and machine learning
+- Biomedical signal processing and machine learning in MATLAB
 - R Shiny web apps

 ### 📫 How to reach me
 Send me an email ➡️ sumyang@umich.edu